 Someone honored this 1971 Bronco with a rotisserie nut and bolt body-off restoration, returning it to stock form.
 The 302 CI V8 engine has an Edelbrock intake manifold and four-barrel carburetor, as well as coated headers.
 It's backed by a column-shifted three-speed manual transmission.

 In terms of wheelbase at least, the first generation of the Bronco was short indeed.
 At the start, the Bronco had its own body on ladder frame design with just a 92-inch wheelbase.
 In comparison, this measures a scant two inches longer than the 1962-1967 Shelby Cobra two-seater sports car and three inches shorter than the 1966 Ford GT40 Mk II two-seat race car that won at Le Mans, the 24 Hours of Daytona, and the 12 Hours of Sebring in 1966.

 The interior is white, while the roll bar is painted blue.
 The paintwork wears its original color combination, but this time with base/clear coats of BASF glasurit paint.

-Though diminutive in size, the Bronco was long on looks and performance.
+Though diminutive in size, the Bronco was big on looks and performance.
 It was built to compete with the Jeep CJ-5, the Toyota Land Cruiser, and the International Harvester Scout.